Skip to main content

 Contents

-1 Introduction
+2 Introduction

 Children and young people with acute mental health needs may need admission to hospital for assessment and treatment.
 Acute general hospital wards (typically a paediatric ward) are often the first location for admission.
-Clinical staff from children and adolescent mental health services (CAMHS) have a pivotal role in working with the acute general hospital ward Multidisciplinary team (MDT) to assess, plan and co-ordinate care for these children and young people.
+Clinical colleagues from children and adolescent mental health services (CAMHS) have a pivotal role in working with the acute general hospital ward multi-disciplinary team (MDT) to assess, plan and co-ordinate care for these children and young people.

-2 Purpose
+3 Purpose

-The purpose of this policy is to clearly set out best practice guidance and CAMHS requirements for the assessment and care of children and young people who are admitted to an acute general hospital ward with mental health needs.
+The purpose of this policy is to clearly set out best practice guidance and children and adolescent mental health services (CAMHS) requirements for the assessment and care of children and young people who are admitted to an acute general hospital ward with mental health needs.

-This policy aims to support staff to:
+This policy aims to support colleagues to:

 • maintain the safety and well-being of the child or young person through a timely assessment, risk assessment and care and crisis plan